jsdelivr/globalping-mcp-server/README.md

 - 📊 **Comprehensive Measurements**: Support for ping, traceroute, DNS, MTR, and HTTP tests
 - 🔍 **Smart Context Handling**: Provides detailed parameter descriptions for AI clients to intelligently select measurement types and options
 - 🔄 **Comparative Analysis**: Allows to compare network performance between different targets
-- 🔑 **oAuth Support**: Use your own Globalping account for higher rate limits
+- 🔑 **Authentication Support**: Use OAuth or API token with your Globalping account for higher rate limits

 ## Installation